 Rate this article

-Steps for the establishment of subsidiaries in Norway
+What are the steps for the establishment of subsidiaries in Norway in 2023?

-Subsidiaries are often subject to tax incentive, and they also possess their own legal personality.
-The parent company can own shares in the Norwegian subsidiary, but this newly organised legal form remains a separate legal entity.
-The majority of the subsidiaries are registered as private or public limited liability companies.
+Subsidiaries are often subject to tax incentives, which may help speed up their development on the Norwegian market.
+The parent company can own shares in the Norwegian subsidiary, and most of the capital of the subsidiary is owned by the foreign company; however, the newly organized legal form remains a separate legal entity.
+Concerning the legal structure for subsidiaries, you should know that most of them are registered as private or public limited liability companies.

 The branch is an entity which depends on the parent company.
 This is also why in Norway, the branch must have attached at the ending of its name the standard abbreviation NUF, which stands for ’Norwegian branch of foreign company’.
 Nevertheless, the company can employ its preferred currency and it remains entitled to the same legal treatment as the Norwegian enterprises.